Targeted Function Balancing: Framework for TFB

-where $m$ indexes the iteration from $1$ to $M$, and $\hat{\tau}_{\mathrm{wdim}}^{(m)}$ and $w^{(m)}_i$ are the estimate and weight for unit $i$, respectively, from the $m$th iteration.
-In Figure~\ref{fig.dgp1.bias}, TFB-K shows minimal bias, unlike KOM, and though KBAL also shows little bias, TFB-K's RMSE is nearly two-thirds that of KBAL and KOM.
-Figure~\ref{fig.dgp1.balance} reveals why this is --- TFB-K leaves imbalance in $Z_i^{(1)}$ of the opposite sign of the original imbalance to offset imbalance in the other $Z_{i}^{(\ell)}$.
-Consequently, although KBAL obtains better balance in the $Z_{i}^{(\ell)}$, its weights are higher variance than are TFB-K's, as evidenced by TFB-K's higher RESS (see Figure~\ref{fig.dgp1.bias}).
 TFB-K's strategy here notably challenges traditional advice that one's weights should attain the best balance in $X_i$ possible given the setting (e.g., \citealp{stuart2010matching}).
 However, a more universal guiding principle is that, given equal bias, a more efficient estimator is preferable.
-Furthermore, balance remains a priority for TFB-K, as it successfully reduces the imbalance in each variable.
+Further, TFB should in general inhibit imbalances from becoming too extreme by using the variance of $\hat{f}_0$ to dictate how confidently it leaves imbalance.
+This is demonstrated in Figure~\ref{fig.dgp1.balance} --- balance is clearly a priority for TFB-K, as it successfully reduces the imbalance in each variable.
 Additionally, it obtains better balance in the $Z_{i}^{(\ell)}$ than does KOM because, tasked with minimal overlap in the hard-to-balance clusters, KOM instead prioritizes lower variance weights, as seen in its higher RESS.\footnote{Further discussion on KOM's performance is warranted.
 Both TFB-K and KOM fit into the \ref{eq:approxbal_w2} framework with $B(w) = \lambda || w ||_2^2$ for some $\lambda$, but differ on their choices of $\mathcal{F}$.
 Presented here for KOM are the results after using the data-driven procedure suggested by \cite{kallus2020generalized} to select $\lambda$.
-However, I have found that decreasing $\lambda$ by several factors, giving KOM more freedom to increase the variance of its weights in order to further reduce the imbalance in the $K_i$, results in KOM performing on par with TFB-K in terms of bias and RMSE.
+However, we have found that decreasing $\lambda$ by several factors, giving KOM more freedom to increase the variance of its weights in order to further reduce the imbalance in the $K_i$, results in KOM performing on par with TFB-K in terms of bias and RMSE.
 Thus, TFB-K may only outperform KOM in the presented results because it happens to more effectively compromise imbalance reduction and variance in the specific DGP, rather than because it has chosen a $\mathcal{F}$ that allows it to more effectively target balance in $f_0 (X_i)$, which is TFB-K's central motivation.}